mtfriesen/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nn-dbgmodel-idebughostfield2.md

 ## -description

-A specialization of IDebugHostSymbol which represents a field of a class or struct.
+Version 2 of IDebugHostField, which is a specialization of IDebugHostSymbol, which represents a field of a class or struct.

 This version 2 of the interface supports all of the previous methods with identical signatures and includes additional new methods that provide added functionality.
 The new methods are listed in the header at the end of the section for that interface.